maanisim/aws-color-region-navbar-extension/README.md

 # Updates in my fork (u/thehandsomezebra):
 - This should work with the latest ribbon header (Jan 2024).
 - There's a sleep function to avoid nulls due to load times.
+- Added a starter block of code that's commented out at the bottom...
+If you want to modify and put more color-coding per-account.
+That's all DIY so fork and modify to your heart's content.
+- I also swapped the original defaults for US East 1 vs 2.. idk, because I felt like it.
-- Tested with Chrome only at this time.. but I think it should just work with ff.
+- Tested with Chrome only at this time.. but I think it should just work with firefox.